allebone/help.omni.af.mil/docs/PEX/Training.md

 6. In the Available Students grid, check the select boxes of the students you wish to enrol in the course.

-7. Students can be enrol ed with or without a Training Dates Template.
+7. Students can be enrolled with or without a Training Dates Template.
 If you select No Template Applied in the dropdown menu of the Course Assignment page, then training wil be planned for Monday through Friday, no Federal holidays, starting on the Course Start Date.

 8. If you choose to use a Training Dates Template, then training will be planned on the training dates listed in the template, starting with the first training date after the Course Start Date.

 Existing templates can be selected from the Template dropdown menu at the bottom of the page.
-If there are not enough training dates left in the template to accomplish all the training in the course, you wil need to either edit the template, use a different template, or not use a template at al .
+If there are not enough training dates left in the template to accomplish all the training in the course, you wil need to either edit the template, use a different template, or not use a template at all .

 9. To manage templates \(add, edit, delete\), click on the Manage Template button at the bottom of the Course Assignment page to open the Manage Training Dates Templates dialog.